 - I booked my one tour of The Whitsundays with Ocean Rafting on their Northern Exposure Tour, through Bush Village Holiday Cabins for $119.00.
 This was the cheapest option and didn’t include lunch (which you can get for an additional fee)

 - The tour included two snorkel sites and Whitsunday Island, Hill Inlet Outlook and Whitehaven Beach.

-- Ocean Rafting also offer a Southern Lights Tour, which gives you more time on the beach, but less time snorkeling.
+- Ocean Rafting also offers a Southern Lights Tour, which gives you more time on the beach, but less time snorkelling.